 Is it hard for you to stay consistent with your home exercise program?
 Are you feeling less motivated to do your exercises than ever before?
 You are definitely not alone!
-Many people have a hard time sticking to the exercise program their healthcare provider has given them, especially over the long term.
-People oftentime face time constraints, lack of motivation or simply forget to do their exercises.
+Despite the many benefits of an active recovery, many people have a hard time sticking to the exercise program their healthcare provider has given them, especially over the long term.
+People oftentime face time constraints, lack of motivation, mental blocks, or simply forget to do their exercises.

 1. Make It A Habit:

 Changing any kind of behavior is difficult, and learning to do your exercises every day is no different.
 Making your exercise program a daily habit is a helpful way to remember to do them.
 An easy way to make your exercise program a habit is to pair it with another activity that is already a habit for you.
 For example: you can do your exercises before or after every meal or after you brush your teeth!

 2. Plan Your Day:

 A great way to make sure you end up with enough time to do your exercises is to plan your day ahead of time.
 Intentionally setting time aside each day can make it easier for you to remember to do your exercises and help you know you have enough time in the day to complete them.
 Make sure your exercises make it onto your daily task list.

 3. Have Someone Help Keep You Accountable:

 A good social support system is important to help you stay consistent with your exercise program.
 Finding someone who can remind you to do your exercises and help keep you accountable if you feel like skipping them is a great strategy.
 A family member, partner, or friend is a good person to do this as they are likely to be around you often and know when you should be doing your exercises.

 4. Break Up Your Exercise Program Into More Manageable Segments: